JCZuurmond/dbt-synapse-demo/README.md

   --profiles-dir .
 ```

 All responses should show `OK`.
-You should be able to perform you first dbt run
+You should be able to perform your first dbt run
 with:

 ``` bash